What’s the current schedule and pricing for project management certification courses on Grand Cayman?

 Why take a Project Management Professional (PMP) Certification course?

-With hundreds of thousands of Project Management Professionals worldwide, the Project Management Institute’s (PMI) certification program is now a standard across all industries.
+With over a million Project Management Professionals worldwide, the Project Management Institute’s (PMI) certification program is now a standard across all industries.
 Becoming a certified Project Management Professional (PMP) involves meeting certain education and experience requirements, and passing a 4-hour 200-question exam.
 (PMP Certification Handbook from PMI.)

 The key to passing the exam is to understand PMI’s view of project management.
 This means reviewing and understanding PMI’s Guide to the Project Management Body of Knowledge (PMBOK® Guide), but also becoming familiar with how PMI expects project managers to apply that knowledge.
 In most cases, this requires PMP-candidates to become familiar with new concepts during their PMP exam preparation, and/or to “unlearn” practices that they have picked up over the years.